 Toggle: English / Spanish

 It is sometimes necessary to get a urine sample from a baby to do testing.
-Most the time, urine is collected in the doctor’s office.
+Most of the time, urine is collected in the health care provider's office.
 A sample can also be collected at home.

 How the Test is Performed